-• Fabrication of the enclosure from nonconductive material.

-- Positive and negative bus-bars and terminals adequately separated and segregated within the enclosure and/or by a suitably sized insulating plate, or separate positive and negative junction boxes.
-Only DC isolators shall be used for DC lines. - Suitably designed cable and terminal layouts to ensure that short-circuits during installation and subsequent maintenance are extremely unlikely.
+- Fabrication of the enclosure from nonconductive material. - Positive and negative bus-bars and terminals adequately separated and segregated within the enclosure and/or by a suitably sized insulating plate, or separate positive and negative junction boxes.
+Only DC isolators shall be used for DC lines - Suitably designed cable and terminal layouts to ensure that short-circuits during installation and subsequent maintenance are extremely unlikely.

-The Solis Inverters display can show the daily and cumulative energy production of the PV system which is accessible by the user.

-In situations where the inverter is located in the loft or TSUN Micro Inverters are used, a separate kWh meter may be installed in, or adjacent to the consumer unit to facilitate easy access to view the power production of the PV system.
+The Trannergy string inverter contains a kWh meter and logs the daily and cumulative energy production of the PV system, which can be reviewed by the end user.
+In situations where the inverter is located in the loft or when microinverters are used.
+A separate kWh meter may be installed in, or adjacent to the consumer unit to facilitate easy access to view the power production of the PV system.